murtaza52/match-validator/README.md

 - Change the passing of JSON string to object, as that necessiates eval.
 I am using jade which has trouble with the object notation, thus the stopgap.
+- Add a working example on the readme.
+- Get literate programming working !

 ### Credits -

-- This is the post that implements a similar direcitve and provided the [idea] - (http://jsfiddle.net/thomporter/UZrex/1/)
+- This is the post that implements a similar direcitve and provided the [idea] (http://jsfiddle.net/thomporter/UZrex/1/)
 - The google group discussion that explained the concept of [$parsers] (https://groups.google.com/d/msg/angular/cvHU-AUOP4U/wDahiSxuljIJ)